Course Catalogue

 BSM-236 B2B E-Commerce Systems

-This course covers the use of information systems and technology to interact, collaborate, and transact business with the company’s customers, employees, suppliers, partners, and society.
-With an emphasis on the theory, technologies and issues of conducting electronic business transactions between businesses.
-The course examines current and future trends of B2B e-Commerce business models.
-Procurement process between businesses using traditional and electronic methods is also explored in depth covering technologies and software packages used to support eProcurement and legal, security and trust issues that rise with the use of electronic transactions between trading partners.
-The course also focuses on Supply Chain Management (SCM) which plays an important role in national and international economy.
-Electronic Marketplaces are also discussed as one of the approaches of implementing B2B transactions.
-Finally, the course explores the role of governments in promoting and supporting B2B e-Commerce in addition to the use of e-Commerce between businesses and governments.
-3-0-3
+This course covers the use of information systems and technology to interact, collaborate, and transact business with customers, employees, suppliers, partners, and society.
+Emphasizing the theory, technologies, and issues of conducting electronic business transactions between businesses, the course examines current and future trends in B2B e-Commerce business models.
+Topics include procurement processes using traditional and electronic methods, technologies and software for eProcurement, legal, security, and trust issues in electronic transactions, Supply Chain Management (SCM), Electronic Marketplaces, and the role of governments in promoting B2B e-Commerce.

 • Pre Requisite: BSM-228